Debra (community development block)

 Debra is a community development block that forms an administrative division in the Kharagpur subdivision of Paschim Medinipur district in the Indian state of West Bengal.

 History

 Naxalite movement in Debra-Gopiballavpur

 In 1968 many revolutionary intellectuals, broadly termed as Naxalites, settled in Gopiballavpur.
 Amongst them was Santosh Rana, who was a local person.
 In September 1969 a guerrilla squad killed an oppressive landlord.
 The landlords fled to the towns and a big peasant movement began.
 Landlords’ crops were forcibly harvested.
 Around 150 people were killed.
-Santosh Rana was the key figure in virtually “liberating” Debra, Gopiballavpur and neighbouring areas in West Bengal, as well as in Odisha and Jharkhand (then it was Bihar).
+Santosh Rana was the key figure in virtually “liberating” Debra, Gopiballavpur and neighbouring areas in West Bengal, as well as in Odisha and Jharkhand (which was part of Bihar at the time).
 The movement gradually split and collapsed in the early seventies.

 Geography

 Debra CD block is largely a flood prone marshy wetland.
 In this block 100% of the cultivated area has highly productive alluvial soil.